artsy/gravitype/README.md

   - [x] Infer types of data for given list of getters.
   - [x] Split types into subsets: `:schema`, `:all_json_fields`, `:public_json_fields`, and `:short_json_fields`.
-- [ ] Export interfaces directly to TypeScript in the simplest way possible (as a stopgap till we do e.g. Swagger)
+- [ ] Export interfaces directly to TypeScript in the simplest way possible (as a stopgap till we do e.g. Swagger) Will json_fields data always be exact subsets or do scopes cascade in any way?

 - [-] Annotate models with type info for fields.
 (In mongoid-type-dsl branch)
 - [x] Get types of Mongoid schema.